Peter Masefield: British Airports Authority

 In 1965 Masefield was made chairman of the British Airports Authority (BAA), which took over management of the major airports in the UK.
 Owing to the Jet Age, passenger numbers increased by 62% to 20 million a year, with profits of £38m.
 However, Masefield disagreed with the government regarding plans for a proposed airport at Maplin Sands, and some politicians called for him to be dismissed.
-Following this, a second five-year term running BAA was not forthcoming.
+A second five-year term running BAA was not forthcoming, and he retired from the chairmanship at the end of 1976, to be succeeded in the new year by Nigel Foulkes.

-Following this, Masefield had a variety of roles including deputy chairman at British Caledonian and president of the Royal Aeronautical Society.
+Following this, Masefield had a variety of roles, including deputy chairman at British Caledonian and president of the Royal Aeronautical Society.

 London Transport

 Masefield joined the board of London Transport in 1973.
 In 1980, Sir Horace Cutler, leader of the Greater London Council asked Masefield to become chairman of London Transport, a job he did for two years.
 During the period, investment on the London Underground was not substantial, which has been subsequently criticised.
 Masefield retired from the role in 1982, aged 67.

-In the following years Masefield remained active as a chairperson, director and committee member for a wide variety of trusts, committees and museums - including Brooklands Museum, British Association of Aviation Consultants and the Croydon Airport society.
-He also became an author, writing a history of the R101 airship, as well as an autobiography.
+In the following years Masefield remained active as a chairperson, director and committee member for a wide variety of trusts, committees and museums – including Brooklands Museum (being the first chairman of its trustees), the British Association of Aviation Consultants and the Croydon Airport society.
+He was president of the British Aviation Preservation Council (now Aviation Heritage UK) and also became an author, writing a history of the R101 airship, as well as an autobiography.

 Masefield was knighted in 1972.
 He died on 14 February 2006, aged 91.